LPGhatguy/thunderdome/README.md

   Rust versions. slotmap's `DenseSlotMap` type supports non-`Copy` types on stable, but has different performance trade-offs.

+### Minimum Supported Rust Version (MSRV)

+Thunderdome supports Rust 1.31.0 and newer.
+Until Thunderdome reaches 1.0, changes to the MSRV will require major version bumps.
+After 1.0, MSRV changes will only require minor version bumps, but will need significant justification.

 ## License

 Licensed under either of